mvshub/mvs_service_did/README.md

 # MVS DID service
-MVS service for exchanger to store registation of DID.
+MVS service for exchanger to store registration of DID.

 ## RESTfull APIs
 ### adddid